Author: Sye Yehya

 The phrase Tiffany lamp has come to mean any light fitting with a Tiffany style shade manufactured by soldering pieces of stained glass into a design.

-How a Tiffany lamp is made
+How Tiffany lamps are made

 All Tiffany lamps are made in the same way by hand and cannot be manufactured by machine or automated in any way.